U1overground/U1overground/README.md

-- 👋 Hi, I’m Yujing / @U1overground
+- 👀 Hi, I’m Yui / @U1overground
-- 👀 I’m interested in Data Science.
-- 🌱 I’m looking to collaborate on machine learning and database

 <!---
 U1overground/U1overground is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.